 Diane is the founder of Arts Medicine for Hope and Healing.
 For more information, please see www.artsmedicineforhopeandhealing.com.

 Genevieve Reaume, Emcee

-She was selected to be a reporter on KATU’s groundbreaking youth mental health campaign, Kind Is Better.
-That’s how she first learned about ASHA International.
-Through Kind Is Better she’s been able to tell the stories that often went untold, the stories about mental illness and suicide, in an effort to shatter the stigma.
+In late 2018, Genevieve was selected to be a reporter on KATU’s groundbreaking youth mental health campaign, Kind Is Better.
+For more than a year, she was able to tell the stories that often went untold, the stories about mental illness and suicide, in an effort to shatter the stigma.
 It’s unchartered territory for journalism, as for decades experts told journalists not to cover suicides, in fear of copycat attempts.

 It was through that project she learned about ASHA International and recognized the powerful work ASHA was doing in the community.
 She loves that ASHA understands the power of storytelling and is honored to be on the board.